Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Introduction

-Furthermore, we present an \textbf{Intersection Specifics Representation} (ISR) module, which integrates a Variational Autoencoder (VAE) designed to generate intersection-specific latent vectors through variational inference techniques.
+Furthermore, we present an Intersection Specifics Representation (ISR) module, which integrates a Variational Autoencoder (VAE) designed to generate intersection-specific latent vectors through variational inference techniques.
 In particular, our ISE module takes the combination of the current traffic state vector, phase state vector, and intersection topology vector as inputs, to reconstruct predictions for the next traffic state.
 This enables agents to integrate unique intersection topology details, along with the traffic flows and transition dynamics into a compact latent space.
 To enhance representation capabilities, we design a contrastive-learning-based approach that aligns latent vectors from the same agent while separating those from different agents in the latent space.
 This targeted design preserves intersection-specific consistency while structuring diversity in the latent space, allowing the model to learn more effectively by organizing and distinguishing the varied characteristics of different intersections within complex and dynamic traffic networks.
-Lastly, we combine the phase features from the two modules with privileged information on unified neighboring actions and introduce an action cross-attention mechanism to capture the complex interactions within the neighborhood, thus facilitating the learning of efficient collaborative strategies among agents.
+Lastly, we combine the phase features from the two modules to generate both the policy and the value.
+In particular, we incorporate privileged information on neighboring actions into the value estimation and introduce an action cross-attention mechanism to capture the complex and dynamic interactions within the local neighborhood.
+Unlike the common practice of using attention to aggregate phase or neighboring traffic state features, our design effectively captures the state–action dependencies at intersections, thereby enhancing value estimation and enabling more efficient and stable collaborative policy learning.
+Moreover, we construct a unified neighbor action vector that aligns heterogeneous action semantics across agents, enabling the model to learn generalizable collaborative strategies in diverse traffic networks.